What is ISPS Code?

 The incident brought to light the vulnerabilities of the shipping industry against hijacking and terrorism.

-In short, ship security became a top priority which is second only to safety.
+After that, ship security became a top priority which is second only to safety.

 History of the ISPS Code

-Over a month following the attack on September 11, 2001, the IMO quickly made its move.
-It called for a thorough review of all existing measures and procedures to prevent acts of terrorism which threaten the passengers, the crews and the safety of ships.
+It called for a thorough review of all existing measures and procedures to prevent acts of terrorism that threaten the passengers, the crews, and the safety of ships.

 The existing Chapter XI of SOLAS was amended and re-identified as Chapter XI-1 as “Special Measures to Enhance Maritime Safety“.
-A new Chapter XI-2 was adopted and became “Special Measures to Enhance Maritime Security.”

 Implementation

-This Code consists of two parts.
-Part A lays out minimum mandatory regulations that ships and ports must follow.
-Though not mandatory, Part B provides more detailed guidelines which complements Part A.
+Part A lays out minimum mandatory regulations that vessels and ports must follow.
+Though not mandatory, Part B provides more detailed guidelines that complement Part A.

 However, implementing Part B must not create conflict or inconsistencies with Part A of the ISPS Code.